AdobeDocs/cc-everywhere/src/pages/guides/modules/index.md

 # Modules

-This guide will demonstrate how to embed our Text to Image and Image Editing modules in your own application.
+This guide will demonstrate how to embed our Text to Image and Edit Image modules in your own application.

 ## createImageFromText()